facebook/react-native-website/docs/text.md

 ### `onStartShouldSetResponderCapture`

-If a parent `View` wants to prevent a child `View` from becoming responder on a touch start, it should have this handler which returns `true`.
+If a parent `View` wants to prevent a child `View` from becoming a responder on a touch start, it should have this handler which returns `true`.

 | Type                                  |
 | ------------------------------------- |